JimDesu/basis-lang/spec.md

     word 2: pointer-to-value (the value's data)
     word 3: the dictionary pointer

 The 3-word slot is the same structural pattern as the variant slot (&sect;5.12) and the failure slot (&sect;4); each of the three uses populates the words per its semantics (a variant's absent state leaves all three null; a failure's `clear` state leaves all three null; a Case B slot in a well-initialized state has all three populated).
-The uniform pattern means a Case B class-typed value has the same storage layout as a variant or a failure &mdash; three words, populated at construction, copied as a unit.
+The uniform pattern means a Case B concept-typed value has the same storage layout as a variant or a failure &mdash; three words, populated at construction, copied as a unit.

-**The substantive distinction.** Case A is "the parameter takes a value of a *specific type* the caller chooses, constrained to satisfy a class."
-Case B is "the parameter takes a value of *any type that satisfies the class*, with different invocations potentially using different types."
+**The substantive distinction.** Case A is "the parameter takes a value of a *specific type* the caller chooses, constrained to satisfy a concept."
+Case B is "the parameter takes a value of *any type that satisfies the concept*, with different invocations potentially using different types."
 The difference shows in slot representation (ordinary vs. 3-word), in dictionary flow (hidden-parameter vs. embedded), and in callee body's static knowledge (`T` is one type across the call vs. unknown type per invocation).

 ### 9.10 Bidirectional Existentials Under Case B

 Case B applies symmetrically to input and output positions of a command signature.
-A CREATE parameter at class type is **as much an existential** as a READ parameter at class type:
+A CREATE parameter at concept type is **as much an existential** as a READ parameter at concept type:

     .cmd produceSomeOrd: Ord 'r = ...

-The callee constructs a value satisfying `Ord` and supplies it; the caller receives a 3-word slot whose runtime type may be any class member.
+The callee constructs a value satisfying `Ord` and supplies it; the caller receives a 3-word slot whose runtime type may be any concept member.
 Subsequent uses by the caller dispatch through the embedded dictionary exactly as with a READ existential.

 The symmetry is structural &mdash; the 3-word slot is the same in both directions; the dictionary population timing is the only difference (at construction for CREATE output; at call binding for READ input).
 Both directions use the same dictionary lookup and the same 3-word slot copy-as-a-unit discipline.

 ### 9.11 RTTI

-The language's class-typed slots carry **runtime type information** (RTTI) sufficient for dispatch &mdash; the tag-or-discriminant in the 3-word slot identifies the value's concrete type and its dictionary.
-RTTI is **implementation-internal**: it is consulted by the dispatch machinery and by the `-<` operator (&sect;7.14, &sect;9.18) when narrowing through class hierarchies, but it is not directly programmer-visible.
+The language's concept-typed slots carry **runtime type information** (RTTI) sufficient for dispatch &mdash; the tag-or-discriminant in the 3-word slot identifies the value's concrete type and its dictionary.
+RTTI is **implementation-internal**: it is consulted by the dispatch machinery and by the `-<` operator (&sect;7.14, &sect;9.18) when narrowing through object hierarchies, but it is not directly programmer-visible.
 There is no `typeOf` operator or RTTI-query surface in the language.

-The narrowing operator `-<` on a class-typed slot inspects the RTTI to determine which candidate-or-parent the runtime value matches; the operator's grammar and semantics are in &sect;7.14.
+The narrowing operator `-<` on a concept-typed slot inspects the RTTI to determine which candidate-or-parent the runtime value matches; the operator's grammar and semantics are in &sect;7.14.
 The dispatch resolution sequence (&sect;9.12) uses the dictionary, not the RTTI directly &mdash; the dictionary already incorporates the type identity at dispatch time.

-### 9.12 Single-Class Dispatch
+### 9.12 Single-Concept Dispatch

-Resolution of a class-method call proceeds in four steps:
+Resolution of a concept-method call proceeds in four steps:

 1. **Overload resolution.** Identify the candidate command(s) at the call site, applying the three-layer overloading rules (&sect;9.16) to disambiguate against same-name candidates in scope.
 2. **Dispatch type identification.** Determine which type's witness is being dispatched against &mdash; for a `receiver :: method` form, the receiver's static type at the call site; for a Case B parameter, the runtime tag in the 3-word slot.
-3. **Dictionary lookup.** Locate the dictionary for the `(class, type)` pair identified in step 2.
+3. **Dictionary lookup.** Locate the dictionary for the `(concept, type)` pair identified in step 2.
 For Case A, the dictionary is flowed in as a hidden parameter.
 For Case B, the dictionary is the third word of the 3-word slot.
 4. **Invoke.** Call the command-typed value at the dictionary's entry for the resolved method.

 Dictionary flow rules per case: